oliviawong1/Equation_Game/README.md

 This is the main loop of the game, which incorporates everything together by calling all the other functions in the right order to ensure the game is running smoothly.

 #### welcome_message()
 Displays the game's title and instructions at the start of the game.
-This function is called at the start of  ```play_game() ``` so users are aware of what to do.
+This function is called at the start of ```play_game()``` to ensure users understand what to do.

 #### generate_equation()
 This function creates a random mathematical equation with one missing number, using one of the basic arithmetic operations: addition (+), subtraction (−), or multiplication (×).
 It returns the equation and the correct answer as a string so it can be checked and compared later.